 Going on a double date with another set of parents?
 Why not save money and use the same babysitter, right?
 Wrong.
 Your sitter has agreed to watch your kids only.
 Dropping off an additional child is not part of the deal (unless you ask first and raise her hourly rate if she agrees).

 Ten minutes is probably OK.
 Anything more is not.
 If you’re caught in traffic or late because of other reasons you can’t control, be sure to text your sitter and let her know.
 If you’re having an awesome time and simply want to stay out later, ask her if it’s OK first.
 She’ll probably say yes.
 (Either way, you should leave an extra big tip to acknowledge her flexibility.)

 Remember to pay.

-Seems pretty obvious, but after a great date night (and maybe a couple drinks) it could slip your mind.
+It seems pretty obvious, but after a great date night (and maybe a couple of drinks) it could slip your mind.
 Check if you have cash in your wallet before you go out; if not, set aside time for an ATM run on the way home.
 And make sure you hand the money to your sitter soon after you get home — she absolutely should not have to ask you for payment as she’s putting her coat on and walking out the door.
-(Fortunately, when you book a sitter through Sittercity’s Chime service, there’s no awkward cash handoff — your payment is deducted straight from your credit card.)

 Have any more no-no’s to add to the list?
 Tell us on Twitter!
 You’ll find us at @sittercity.